Trump’s just sabotaged Ukraine’s bargaining power with Russia - whose side is he on?

 That’s gone too now.

-And so has Ukraine’s demand that Russia, which invaded in 2014 and seized some of the eastern Donbas region as well as the Crimean Peninsular, withdraw back to its own borders.
+And so has Ukraine’s demand that Russia, which invaded in 2014 and seized some of the eastern Donbas region as well as Crimea, withdraw back to its own borders.

-That demand, which has the backing of the international community and is demanded by international law represents a position that is “illusory” the US defence secretary said.
+That demand, which has the backing of the international community and is demanded by international law, is an “illusory” position, the US defence secretary said.

-“We hear your concerns on stepping up for Ukraine, and we hear your concerns on stepping up for European security,” UK Defense Secretary John Healey said in response.
+“We hear your concerns on stepping up for Ukraine, and we hear your concerns on stepping up for European security,” the UK’s defence secretary John Healey said in response.

-But so far none of the Nato defence ministers appear to have grasped the major strategic shift that the Trump administration is now embarked upon.
+But so far none of the Nato defence ministers appear to have grasped the major strategic shift that the Trump administration has now embarked upon.

-This week Trump said that maybe Ukraine “would be Russian some day”.
-That begs the question, who’s side is he really on?
+This week Trump said that Ukraine “may be Russian some day”.
+That begs the question: whose side is he really on?

 Join our commenting forum